caro46/Tetraploid_project/Sex_linked_region.md

 Considering we have a tetraploid, mapping the reads onto a diploid can caused various issues that should be reduced using the own assembly from the same species.

+### Results
+Ok so it is not better.
+Obtained both incomplete "XY" and "ZW" sex-inherited sites...
+Still the same individuals that show up different as the others from the same sex...
+Can be some sort of mix up, recombination on sex-chr. or autosomes...

+BE expect chr.
+07 to be the sex-chr. with a ZW system but right now I don't have more evidence for that than a potential sex-determination involving Chr.
+08 and XY system...
+The other issue being the fact that I don't really trust the genotypes obtained with Samtools (even when I played with different flags with GATK, there was not enough SNP to be able to see any signal... so went with playing with Samtools...).

+At that point there are some stuff that I would try (need to see with BE):

+- focusing on sites that are only present in 1 sex that might have more information, confirming the faint "signal"

+- If it is actually a similar sex-determining system as *X. tropicalis* then maybe we should try amplyfing some regions that had SNPs displaying a sex inheritance pattern. in *X. tropicalis*.
+Problem if the region has a similar region on the other subgenome but can blast and see how many times it shows up using Allpaths or DBG2OLC genomes...
+If the sub-genomes are diverged enough we should be able to amplify specifically sites from 1 of the subgenome.

+Most interesting region from [Bewick et al. 2013](https://academic.oup.com/gbe/article/5/6/1087/616594#supplementary-data) from the supplements (names of the primers):

+- sc7v7-10128301-f/sc7v7-10129920-r: highly polymorphic in females

+- scaf2_149790591_f/scaf2_149791341_r: female specific indels

+- scaf2_149954039_f/scaf2_149954800_r: 1 female specific SNP

+- scaf2_150071042_f/scaf2_150071793_r: 1 female specific SNP